GervasioCalderon/code-cropper/README.md

 ##Example

-We have this program in Python
+We have this program in Python:

 ```python
 def launchGUI():